Will My Phone Work in Mexico? What to Know in 2025

 🚨 Travel Insurance: After my Dad broke his hand in a taxi accident in Playa del Carmen, I always recommend buying travel insurance before your trip for added peace of mind!
 I recommend Travel Insurance Master for short trips or Safety Wing for digital nomads.

 ☀️ Biodegradable Sunscreen: Don’t forget to add biodegradable sunscreen to your Mexico packing list!
-Regular sunscreen is prohibited when swimming in the ocean and cenotes in Mexico, so you’ll need to pack some biodegradable sunscreen for sun protection.
+Regular sunscreen is prohibited on most snorkeling tours, so you’ll need to pack some biodegradable sunscreen for sun protection.
 I recommend Sun Bum Sunscreen, which is reef-friendly, vegan, and cruelty-free.